The Early Cricket Library

 The Glory Days of Cricket – Ashley Mote (1997)

 Impressive history of cricket at Broadhalfpenny Down, even if it plays fast and loose with facts on occasions.
-For instance, the first cricket building, The Lodge, he says was located at Broadhalfpenny Down; it wasn’t, it was at Windmill Down.
+For instance, he says the first cricket building, The Lodge, was located at Broadhalfpenny Down; it wasn’t, it was at Windmill Down.
 And that is hardly a secret.

 Ashley Mote though is a discredited character.
 A far-right politician who has the distinction of being disowned for dis-reputability by Nigel Farage, he was imprisoned for fraudulently claiming expenses from the European Parliament.